dlford/mail-account-keeper/README.md

 `schedule` should be written in cron syntax.

+`username` should be omitted if `email` is your username for logging into the email account.

 If you'd like alerts for failed sends, you'll need a JSON object for an alert account:

 ```json